AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/advised-students.md

 ## Application

-<p class="collaboration">If you are a student looking to work on a semester project with me, please check the available projects <a href="https://wp.nyu.edu/arpl/master-projects/">here</a> and follow the instructions to apply.</p>
+<p class="collaboration">If you are a student looking to work on a semester project or your thesis with me, please check the available projects <a href="https://wp.nyu.edu/arpl/master-projects/">here</a> and follow the instructions to apply.</p>

 ## Advised Students